Pratine/Finance/README.md

 All data is stored locally in a SQLite database in the app's user data directory.
 No data is sent to any server.

-Exchange rates and investment prices are fetched from public APIs on a configurable schedule.
+Exchange rates and investment prices are fetched from Yahoo Finance on a configurable schedule.
+When a Trading 212 ticker lacks an exchange suffix, the app resolves the correct Yahoo Finance ticker automatically using the security's ISIN via the OpenFIGI API.

 ---